blairbilodeau/website-files/content/project/sta347/index.md

   # focal_point = "Smart"
 +++

-Homework for STA2201: Methods of Applied Statistics II at the University of Toronto.
+Course notes I made for teaching STA347: Probability Theory at the University of Toronto in Summer 2020.